rpt26-sdc-factory/jsmithInstructorsService/db/cassandra/README.md

 Replace the stars with the OpenJDK version seen in your terminal.

+The service will be stopped once the terminal running `cassandra -f` is stopped via `ctrl + c`.

 ## Create the Database

 A `KEYSPACE` is equivalent to a MongoDB or MySQL database name.
-The below is the default creation within `cqlsh` for this repo.
+The below is the default creation within `cqlsh` for this

 ```bash
 CREATE KEYSPACE IF NOT EXISTS coursera